telerik/teststudio-docs/docs/automated-tests/elements/frames.md

 ## Frame Node

-When there is an action against a frame, the elements get recorded under an additional node in the Elements Explorer.
-This node represents the frame and, in Test Studio, we call it a __Frame Node__.
+<a href="/automated-tests/recording/recording-elements-in-frames" target="_blank">Adding a step for element, which is in a frame on the page</a>, Test Studio records the element in Elements Explorer under an additional node.
+It represents the frame and, in Test Studio, we call it a __Frame Node__.

 ![Frame nodes](/img/features/elements-explorer/frames/fig0.png)